JustasB/LFPsimpy/README.md

 **More examples** are described in [this Jupyter notebook](https://github.com/JustasB/hoc2swc/blob/master/examples.ipynb).

 # NEURON GUI plotting
-When using the NEURON GUI, you can plot the LFP electrode value with:
+When using the NEURON GUI, after the electrode is inserted, you can plot the LFP electrode value with:

 `Graph > Current Axis > Plot What? > Objects > LfpElectrode[0].value`
 then